SanazJml27/tumorboard-agent/README.md

 fields you care about into the CSV columns (the demo does not ingest raw FHIR bundles directly).

-### Live demo

-`app.py` wraps the same `TumorBoardOrchestrator`.
-To publish a shareable link: push to GitHub, then deploy on [share.streamlit.io](https://share.streamlit.io) pointing at `app.py`.
-No secrets required for the default offline mode.

 ### Optional real-LLM prose